 The easy and affordable solution is Long-Term Care Insurance.
 Today's Long-Term Care Insurance is very affordable, especially if purchased prior to retirement.
 These plans come in many types and policy designs.
 Some of these provide a death benefit or return of premium if you never require care.

 TOTAL ASSET PROTECTION PLAN

 Total asset protection means UNLIMITED long-term care benefits.
 This way, you know you will never exhaust your insurance or have to drain your savings.
-For those who wish to leave a legacy or have a strong family history, a plan like this guarantees that no matter what happens, you and your family will be left intact financially.
+For those who wish to leave a legacy or have a strong family history, a plan like this guarantees that you and your family will be left intact financially no matter what happens.